The best photo collage apps give you a fun way to share all the many, many images you've have sitting on your smartphone.

-However, there are dozens of photo collage apps for both Android and iOS devices, each with its own unique set of features and pricing.
-We took a look at a number to find out which is the best.
+There are dozens of photo collage apps available for both Android and iOS devices, each with its own unique set of features and pricing — so how do you choose between them?
+We took a look at a number to compile this list of the best photo collage apps.

 - Best photo editing apps

 - The best cloud storage for photos and pictures: free and paid

 After looking at a number of options, our pick of the best photo collage apps overall is Pic Collage.
 It's compatible with both Android and iOS devices, offers dozens of templates, patterns, backgrounds, and grids from which to create your photo collage, and lets you easily share your creation to social media sites.